auth0/auth0-angular/MIGRATION_GUIDE.md

 In v1 of the SDK, `logout` can be called with an object containing a number of properties, both a mix between properties used to configure the SDK as well as those used to pass through to Auth0.

-With v2, logout now takes an object that can only contain three properties, `clientId`, `onRedirect` and `logoutParams`.
+With v2, logout now takes an object that can only contain three properties, `clientId`, `openUrl` and `logoutParams`.

 Any property, apart from clientId, that you used to set on the root of the object passed to `logout` should now be set on `logoutParams` instead.